dadi/api/README.md

 `$ node utils/create-client.js`

-This will create a new API client in the database and collection specified by Serama's `config.json` file.
+This will create a new API client in the database and collection specified by the `config.json` file.

 ```
 { "clientId": "testClient", "secret": "superSecret" }